 In those days we only had 78rpm records 10 or 12inch.
 My dad had a spring wound record player with needles that you had to change after a couple of plays.
 In time I bought an arm with a stylus which played through the radio. (wonderful).

-It was a Guy called John Tims who started my interest in Jazz, he is a drummer and lives in Ellesmere and became a good friend.
+It was a Guy called John Tims who started my interest in Jazz, he was a drummer and lived in Ellesmere and became a good friend.
 He had his own room with his kit in and a radiogram to play his records on!
 He invited us there on a Sunday afternoon's and we played his and our records.
 What a great time it was.

 John was the drummer with The George Riley Band a local dance band located in Oswestry and resident at The Victoria Rooms but quite often they came to play at the Garrision Theatre.
 Park Hall Training Camp.

 I am sad to say he passed away this year 2015 at the age of 84

 My earnings at that time were about £2-00 per week and after giving my mother twenty five shillings for my keep this left me with fifteen shillings of spending money!
 Records as I recall were around two shillings & sixpence so much care was needed before buying.
 As time progressesd LPs came onto the market and 3minutes of playng time became a thing of the past, of course it was not quite that simple as I had to aquire a record player to play at 33 RPM.

 Most of the Jazz I went to live was with the Big Bands Ted Heath,Geraldo, Joe Loss and if very lucky Vic Lewis.